ubacourage/Network-Traffic-Analysis-Lab/README.md

 Used to analyse DNS queries and responses.

-Findings
+### Findings
-DNS queries resolved successfully for bored.com and www.bored.com.
+- DNS queries resolved successfully for bored.com and www.bored.com.
-Firefox telemetry traffic to incoming.telemetry.mozilla was identified.
+- Firefox telemetry traffic to incoming.telemetry.mozilla was identified.
-No NXDOMAIN anomalies or DGA behaviour were detected.
+- No NXDOMAIN anomalies or DGA behaviour were detected.
-All DNS traffic was transmitted over UDP port 53 in cleartext.
+- All DNS traffic was transmitted over UDP port 53 in cleartext.

-Analyst Observation
+### Observation

 The DNS activity was normal and consistent with legitimate browser behaviour.
 However, unencrypted DNS queries present privacy concerns in real environments.

+### 3. tcp.flags.syn==1

+Used to identify TCP connection attempts and possible port scanning activity.

+### Findings
+- Observed SYN packets to ports 80 and 443 only.
+- Connections were made to Cloudflare and Google IP ranges.
+- No port scanning or suspicious connection patterns were observed.

+### Observation

+Traffic reflected normal browser communication patterns with no evidence of reconnaissance or malicious scanning.

+### 4. arp

+Used to detect ARP broadcasts and possible ARP spoofing activity.

+### Findings
+-Zero ARP packets were observed.

+### Observation

+In NAT mode, VirtualBox handles ARP resolution internally, preventing ARP broadcasts from reaching the VM capture interface.

+### Findings Summary

+Category	Findings
+Total Packets	11,305
+Traffic Type	Legitimate browsing traffic
+External IPs	Cloudflare and Google infrastructure Suspicious Activity	None detected
+DNS Anomalies	None
+Port Scanning	None
+Malware Indicators	None
+Overall Severity	LOW / INFORMATION